LucasBehrendt/battleship/README.md

 ### Future Features

-- Ships that takes up more than one grid size, much like the original game.
+- Ships that take up more than one grid size, much like the original game.

-- Highscore system through a Google Spreadsheet.
+- High score system through a Google Spreadsheet.

 - Two-player function to play against another user either locally or online.